 Excerpted from “Practice (2)” in The Word Appears in the Flesh

 The significance of belief in God is to be saved, so what does being saved mean?
-“Being saved,” “breaking away from the dark influence of Satan”—people talk about these topics often, but they don’t know what being saved means.
+“Being saved,” “breaking away from the dark influence of Satan”—people talk about these topics often, but they do not know what being saved means.
 What does being saved mean?
-This relates to God’s will.
-To be saved, speaking in the vernacular, means you can keep on living, and that you are brought back to life.
+It relates to God’s will.
+Simply speaking, to be saved means you can keep on living, and that you are brought back to life.
 So before that, are you dead?
 You can speak, and you can breathe, so how can you be said to be dead?
 (The spirit is dead.)
 Why is it said that people are dead if their spirit is dead?
 What is the basis for this saying?
-Before being saved, where are they?
+Under whose domain do people live before they have attained salvation?
 (Under the domain of Satan.)
-People live under Satan’s influence.
-What do they rely on to live?
+And what do people rely on to live under Satan’s domain?
 (Satan’s philosophies and poisons.)
-They rely on their satanic nature and corrupt nature to live.
-When a person lives by these things, their whole being—their flesh, and all other aspects such as their soul and their thought—are they alive or dead?
+They rely on their satanic nature and corrupt dispositions to live.
+When a person lives by these things, is their whole being—their flesh, and all other aspects such as their soul and their thought—alive or dead?
 From God’s point of view, they are dead.
 On the surface, you appear to be breathing and thinking, but everything you are constantly thinking about is evil; you think about things that are in defiance of God and in rebellion against God, things that God detests, hates, and condemns.
-In God’s eyes, all these things not only belong to the flesh, but also entirely belong to Satan and to devils.
+In God’s eyes, all these things not only belong to the flesh, but they entirely belong to Satan and to devils.
 So what are people in God’s eyes?
 Are they humans?
-No, they aren’t.
+No, they are not.
 God sees them as devils, as animals, and as Satans, living Satans!
-People live by the things and the essence of Satan, and in God’s eyes, they are living Satans wearing human flesh.
+People live by the things and the essence of Satan, and in God’s eyes, they themselves are living Satans wearing human flesh.
 God defines such people as walking corpses; as dead people.
-God does His current work of salvation to take such people—these walking corpses who live by their corrupt satanic disposition and by their corrupt satanic essence—He takes these so-called dead people and turns them into the living.
+God does His current work of salvation to take such people—these walking corpses who live by their corrupt satanic dispositions and by their corrupt satanic essence—He takes these so-called dead people and turns them into the living.
 This is what it means to be saved.

 The point of believing in God is to attain salvation.
-Being saved mean means that you turn from a dead person into a living person.
+Being saved means that you turn from a dead person into a living person.
 The implication of this is that your breath is revived, and you are alive; you are able to know God, and you are able to bow down to worship Him.
 In your heart you have no further resistance against God; you no longer defy Him, attack Him, or rebel against Him.
 Only people like these are genuinely alive in God’s eyes.
-If someone just says they acknowledge God and believes in their hearts that there is a God, are they then one of the living or not?
+If someone just says they acknowledge God, are they then one of the living or not?
 (No, they aren’t.)
 So what kind of people are the living?
 What sort of reality do the living possess?
 At the very least, the living can speak human language.
 What is that?
 It means the words they utter involve ideas, thoughts, and discernment.
 What things do the living frequently think about and do?
-They are able to engage in human activities, and fulfill their duties.
+They are able to engage in human activities and fulfill their duties.
 What is the nature of what they do and say?
 It is that everything they reveal, everything they think, and everything they do is done with the nature of fearing God and shunning evil.
-To put it more aptly, your every deed and every thought are not condemned by God or detested and rejected by God; rather, they are approved and commended by God.
-This is what the living do, and is also what the living should do.
+To put it more aptly, as one of the living, your every deed and every thought are not condemned by God or detested and rejected by God; rather, they are approved and commended by God.
+This is what the living do, and it is also what the living should do.